itstheevee/AntiAFKDisconnectKey/README.md

-A very simple macro that adds a keybind to prevent your Roblox AFK disconnection and a notifier that notifies you when to press it
+A very simple macro that adds a keybind to prevent your Roblox AFK disconnection and a notifier that notifies you every 16 minutes to press it with notification sound toggler